AgustinBaffo/CarND-pj8_Capstone/README.md

 Udacity Self-Driving Car Engineer - Project8: PID Controller

-This is the project repo for the PID project of the Udacity Self-Driving Car Nanodegree.
+This is the repository of the PID project of the Udacity Self-Driving Car Nanodegree.
 Here are some outputs of the project:

 ![output1](./output/output1.gif)
 ![output2](./output/output2.gif)